 The pungent smell of rotting eggs wafting from decomposing seaweed made him stop and put on his gas mask.
 It was a strange sight in what is usually a tourist hotspot.
 “You can’t be too careful,” said the 74-year-old former gas technician, who is leading the fight against what has come to be known as France’s coastal “killer slime”.
 “When I was 16, I used to bring a boat here with my uncle,” Ollivro said.
 “In those days, it was all about natural beauty and you didn’t see seaweed piled up.
+For decades, potentially lethal green algae have amassed in shallow bays on Brittany’s beautiful north-western coast.
 Killer whale attack.
 Killer whales (or orcas) are powerful predators capable of killing leopard seals and great white sharks.

 31 Facts About Sharks.
 Three decades after the Chernobyl disaster—the world’s worst nuclear accident—signs of life are returning to the exclusion zone.

 Wild animals in Chernobyl are flourishing within the contaminated region; puppies roaming the area are capturing the hearts of thousands.
 Tourists who have watched the critically acclaimed HBO series Chernobyl are taking selfies with the ruins.
 Ancient Giant Isopods Love Eating Alligators, New Study Finds.
 No One Is Prepared for Hagfish Slime.
 For a start, it’s not sticky.